allwinkie/ShoeStoreTest/README.md

          * 1) have firefox open each page with the email entry
          * 2) add email
-         * 3) check to see if the flash message is sent- if not assert error *
+         * 3) check to see if the flash message is sent- if not assert error
+         * if new page is created with same email box , add url to list ( in real world would be on a csv and read) *
          */